neo-project/docs/en-us/white-paper.md

 * **Low latency, high throughput, pluggable**

 Scalability is a major factor in the fight between blockchain technology and traditional methods .
 In order to achieve design goals of anti-audit and trustless, Bitcoin selected Proof of Work as its consensus mechanism.
 However, this also brought high latency, low throughput performance problems.
-AntShares uses a consensus mechanism that relies on weak trust and also creating specialized accounting nodes, ensuring low latency, high throughput.
-The consensus mechanism of the AntShares guarantees to a large degree, the list of professional accounting nodes, thus achieving low latency and high throughput.
+NEO uses a consensus mechanism that relies on weak trust and also creating specialized accounting nodes, ensuring low latency, high throughput.
+The consensus mechanism of the NEO guarantees to a large degree, the list of professional accounting nodes, thus achieving low latency and high throughput.

-At present, block time of AntShares is manually limited to 15 seconds.
+At present, block time of NEO is manually limited to 15 seconds.
 In the future, when the latency between the billing nodes is low enough, most of the blocks are expected to be completed in 1 second.
-With about 100Mbit / s bandwidth and specialized hardware for cryptographic calculation, AntShares is able handle thousands of thousands of transactions per second.
+With about 100Mbit / s bandwidth and specialized hardware for cryptographic calculation, NEO is able handle thousands of thousands of transactions per second.

-In addition, AntShares is designed to be modular.
+In addition, NEO is designed to be modular.
 Users can change the consensus mechanism, ECC / hash algorithm, P2P network protocol and other modules.
-At the same time, by viewing AntShares as voting rights in a organization, AntShares can be easily transformed into enterprise / private chain.
-Business organizations can conduct proof-of-concept on the AntShares public chain and, if necessary, quickly migrate to the enterprise / private chain model; conversely, the businesses can start using AntShares in a private chain and if needed, quickly migrate onto the public chain without repercussions.
+At the same time, by viewing NEO as voting rights in a organization, NEO can be easily transformed into enterprise / private chain.
+Business organizations can conduct proof-of-concept on the NEO public chain and, if necessary, quickly migrate to the enterprise / private chain model; conversely, the businesses can start using NEO in a private chain and if needed, quickly migrate onto the public chain without repercussions.

 * **Hierarchical design and superconducting transactions**